-Figure 25: The value of agricultural land is highest in the metropolitan areas due to increased pressure from commercial and residential development.
+Figure 22: The value of agricultural land is highest in the metropolitan areas due to increased pressure from commercial and residential development.
 Data: University of Minnesota Land Economics

 The value of farmland increased dramatically between 2009 and 2014.
-Even in today's poor ag economy, estimated farm land values in counties in the entirely rural group, where farmland dominates, were estimated to be 80% higher in 2017 compared to 2009, while in the entirely urban counties in Minnesota farmland was estimated to be 27% higher.
+Even in today's poor ag economy, estimated farmland values in counties in the entirely rural group, where farmland dominates, were estimated to be 80% higher in 2017 compared to 2009, while in the entirely urban counties in Minnesota farmland was estimated to be 27% higher.
 The change in the value of farmland, however, varies greatly from county to county.
 In fact, farmland in Hennepin and Ramsey counties, the northern suburbs and counties stretching into the north-central lakes region has dropped in value since 2009.
-The largest increases have occurred in northwest Minnesota (Figure 26).
+The largest increases have occurred in central and southern Minnesota (Figure 23).